cilginc/cilginc.github.io/_posts/2025-07-02-TryHackMe-Crypto_Failures.md

 print("---------------------------------------------------")
 ```

-If you use this script you will get the flag.
-But we need more we need the key.
-Key is little hard to find but you can use this script to get the key:
+Running this script gives us the first flag!
+But the server taunts us: "Now I want the key."
+Challenge accepted.

+### Step 5: Exploitation, Part 2 - Cracking the Secret Key

+To get the secret key, we have to reverse-engineer the cookie.
+We know the cookie is made of encrypted 8-character chunks of the key.
+We can take a valid cookie, isolate each chunk, and brute-force the plaintext that generates it.

+This will take a while, so let's get a script running.

 ```python
 import requests